 C. trachomatis causes trachoma or STDs; maternal transmission can cause neonatal conjunctivitis and/or pneumonia.

 C. pneumoniae can cause pneumonia (especially in children and young adults and in enclosed populations).

 C. psittaci is a rare cause of pneumonia (psittacosis) that is usually acquired from psittacine birds (eg, parrots).

-Diagnose C. trachomatis and C. pneumoniae infections using NAATs.
+Diagnose C. trachomatis and C. pneumoniae infections using nucleic acid amplification tests.